Build An Alesha, Who Laughs at Fate Deck

 Wrap Up

 Alesha, Who Laughs at Fate, might not be the easiest creature to lead a Rakdos Aristocrats strategy, but it's one of the newest.
 Foundations is one of the year's best sets and one of my favorites in recent memory.
-I expect to see a lot of Alesha as they are a fan favorite character, and I hope to see many of the cards from this set both in decks and leading them.
+I expect to see a lot of Alesha as she's a fan favorite character, and I hope to see many of the cards from this set both in decks and leading them.
 We even have Evereth, Viceroy of Plunder, as part of our 99, and it could very easily be used as the commander for this same deck style, if not our exact build.

 If you need more content about Foundations, check out the other articles I and many others have written on EDHREC and Commander's Herald.